Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

-We recover the ordinary bijection game on graphs by taking $X = Y = [n]^2$, $G = H = \sym_n$, and $\alpha$ to be $\id$, for instance.
-Note, in this case it does not matter which permutation we take $\alpha$ to be, as composition with $G$ yields all permutations.
-The presence of $\alpha$ is significant when $G$ is a proper subgroup of $\sym_n$.
-In this case, $T$ is a coset of $G$ and the choice of $\alpha$ determines which coset.
-This is noteworthy when we play the game on isomorphic graphs.
-In the ordinary bijection game, if two graphs are isomorphic, then Duplicator has a winning strategy by always playing the isomorphism.
-In the $(T(G, \alpha),k)$ bijection game, the existence of an isomorphism does not guarantee a Duplicator winning strategy, as the isomorphism may not be present in the set $T(G,\alpha)$.
+We recover the ordinary bijection game on graphs by taking $A = [n]$, $X = [n]^2$ and $G = \sym_n$.
+It is clear in this case that if $\mathcal{M}$ and $\mathcal{N}$ are isomorphic graphs, then Duplicator has a winning strategy by choosing a fixed isomorphism $\pi$ between them and playing it at every move.
+However, if $G \leq \sym_A$ is a more restricted group that does not contain an isomorphism between $\mathcal{M}$ and $\mathcal{N}$, a Duplicator winning strategy is not guaranteed even when $\mathcal{M}$ and $\mathcal{N}$ are isomorphic as graphs.
 This is just the case in the application in Section~\ref{sec:lower-bound}.